Blogger Outreach Guide

 At the end of the day, your blogger outreach plan needs to keep in mind that you’re dealing with people here, and unlike 90% of others on the web, these guys are getting crappy link building emails hundreds of times a day.
 Don’t be just another spam email.
 Be yourself and stand out from the pack by being honest and succinct in your emails.
-Effective blogger outreach isn’t always easy, but realising that there is more to securing a guest post than spraying and praying is the first step in building effective outreach campaigns.
+Effective blogger outreach isn’t always easy, but realising that there is more to securing a guest post than spraying and praying is the first step in building effective digital PR campaigns.

 For further tips on constructing an outreach email, have a look at Hubspot’s great “How to Use Guest Blogging for Effective Link Building” post.

 Tell me all about your own blogger outreach successes and failures in the comments.